 Let me now make a few comments on some countries and the assigned values.
-As you can see there is not a big difference between the first three countries but there is a big difference between the third (USA and the forth (Japan).
+As you can see there is not a big difference between the first three countries but there is a big difference between the third (USA and the fourth (Japan).
 So, I will only make comments on the first three countries for each of the categories.

-- General remark.
+- General remarks.
 If the scores are the same for an organization and a single country, then a country gets one point less because it is much more difficult to achieve a given rank, in an organization composed of many countries, than in a single country.
 Therefore, USA can get a maximum of 9 points.